 Amy Carson is the primary contact person for EDC.
 Her duties include overall responsibility for the EHRA faculty and non-faculty hiring process including posting EHRA job announcements and processing EHRA compliance paperwork for all applicants.
 In addition, she processes and tracks compliance form data, affirmative action data request forms and EHRA hiring information.
 She works with all university divisions and their subdivisions/units to ensure compliance with the EHRA hiring process.

 Amy is the first contact for clients reporting complaints of harassment and discrimination.
 She oversees the organization of client intake data, maintains the client intake database, and prepares reports as needed.
 She manages all financial records, processes payroll and is responsible for the design and maintenance of the office website.
-Additionally, she books webinars, performs research for the director, manages the director's calendar and supervises student workers.
+Additionally, she books webinars, performs research for the associate vice chancellor, manages the associate vice chancellor's calendar and supervises student workers.

 Amy graduated from Appalachian State University in 1988 with a B.A. degree in Communications.
 She worked in the Equity Office from 1999 until 2003.

 As one of the Title IX/EEO Investigators, Liz investigates cases alleging discrimination based on a protected class including employee and student-related sexual misconduct to include sexual assault, sexual harassment, dating/domestic violence, and stalking.
 She conducts prompt, neutral, and thorough investigations and prepares detailed investigative reports.